jirikrepl/angular-autocomplete/README.md

 # angular-autocomplete

-I have not used any boilerplate code.
+I have not used any boilerplate code (angular-gulp-browserify, ...).
 In such small test project there was no need to use automation tools like Gulp.
+I started from scratch.
-I just used Angular, jQuery and Bootstrap from CDN.
+I lined Angular, jQuery and Bootstrap from CDN.
+Considering very small amount of CSS code, I did not use any CSS pre-processors.

 I used real data from Google API.
-I created a directive ```<autocomplete>``` which handles autocompletion
+I created a directive ```<autocomplete>``` which handles autocompletion.
+Result items are build in template.html
 ```
 // autocomplete.js